alexnormand/alexnormand.com/contents/blog/2012/07/switching-to-wintersmith/index.md

 <span class="more"></span>

 Introduction
 -------------
 Static site generators have become quite popular recently.
 While there aren't any official figures to my knowledge, I believe [Jekyll](http://jekyllrb.com/) is the most popular static site generator (SSG) and powers [Github pages](http://pages.github.com/).

 Despite this, I chose Jekyll's evil twin [Hyde](https://github.com/hyde/hyde/) which looked like an elegant and cool alternative.
-At first Hyde was quite easy to use and play around with up for a newcomer like myself.
+At first Hyde was quite easy to use and play around with for a newcomer like myself.
 However, one of Hyde's biggest drawback was (and still is) its documentation.
 As a result finding information was quite hard, and I mainly built the first version of this site by looking at other Hyde powered sites, namely http://michealgrosner.com and http://vincent.bernat.im.

 I also experienced weird behaviours, quirks & bugs between versions, and Hyde seemed overly complicated to me.